Mike Vennart

 Michael James Vennart (born 19 August 1976) is an English musician, best known as a guitarist and singer.
-He is the leader of the eponymous band Vennart, as well as being a member of British Theatre and Empire State Bastard.
-He is also known as the former frontman of Oceansize and as a longtime touring guitarist for Biffy Clyro.
-As of 2025, he is the current lead singer of Cardiacs.
+The former frontman of Oceansize, he has been a touring guitarist for Biffy Clyro since 2010 and a member of British Theatre following Oceansize's breakup in 2011.
+He formed and leads the solo project Vennart, which has released four albums since 2015.
+He and Simon Neil debuted the grindcore band Empire State Bastard in 2023.
+In 2025, Vennart was announced as the lead singer of Cardiacs, after having recorded vocals for the long-unfinished album LSD (2025).

 Biography

 Early years and influences

 Michael James Vennart was brought up in the village of Methley, Yorkshire, England.
 Early musical influences included Cardiacs, Mogwai ("minimalism, maximalism, texture, simplicity and pure soul") and Pavement ("I never quite got over listening to Pavement.
 I keep waiting to grow out of it, but I get so much out of their music, and the strange thing is, it's actually incredibly simple, but Steve Malkmus’s guitar sounds are just incredible.")
 Others included Iron Maiden, Mr Bungle and Faith No More (whose Angel Dust he cited as "the album that hits you at age sixteen that will more than likely be there for you your whole life).
 For me, Angel Dust is that album.
 It seemed to come out of nowhere."
 Later influences included Silo and St. Vincent, the latter of whom "totally changed my mind about how pop really could be bent into any freaky shape you wanted it to be".
 He has described his initial style of guitar playing as coming from a "a real trained metal, prog-rock background", characteristics which he would mute in his early career in favour of a less virtuosic approach.